e-gineering/gitflow-helper-maven-plugin/README.md

 In practice, the Maven versions should:

  * Be synchronized with release branch and hotfix branch names.
  * Never be -SNAPSHOT in the master, support, release, or hotfix branches.
-Also, no -SNAPSHOT (plugin) dependencies are allowed.
+Also, no -SNAPSHOT parent or (plugin) dependencies are allowed.
+(This condition may be disabled by setting `enforceNonSnapshots` = `false`.)
  * Always be -SNAPSHOT in the feature and develop branches.
  * Be irrelevant if there's no git branch resolvable from your environment.